Why Is Respite Care Important

 Using Family Members To Provide Respite Care

 Family and friends may be able to assist you while you run an errand, rest, or even go on vacation.
-However, just as the responsibility of caregiving is frequently too much for one person to bear, it may also be a difficult process for families to share.
 Even the healthiest families can experience considerable stress as a result of continual care, and the distribution of labor is sometimes unbalanced.
 The following tactics can be used to increase support and participation:

 Why Do Caregivers Require Respite